-Concern that climate change of two degrees Celsius will cruel production of certain legumes is something Italian scientists take seriously.
+Global demand for protein to feed livestock in intensive agricultural systems has never been so enormous and concern that climate change of two degrees Celsius will cruel production of certain protein producing legumes is something scientists in Italy take seriously.

 This past summer delivered prolonged dry weather and record high temperatures to northern Italy, causing legumes like soybean to abort flowers in parts of the country.

 Another concern is the spread of the Asian bug Halyomorpha halis, first reported in 2012, and which thrives in areas of soybean production – with the potential to reduce yield.

 World demand for feedstock now outstrips that for oil and while soybean production in places like Brazil and Argentina helps supply Italy with protein, Asia continues to consume much of the surplus.

 To increase the economic feasibility of legumes for protein in Italian ‘uni-feed’ – the key to milk production in intensive dairy systems – researchers from the country’s Council for Agricultural Research and Analysis of Agricultural Economics (CREA) estimate the need for a sharp increase in production through genetic gain of both summer sown irrigated soybean and rain fed Faba beans – unless there is a better option in the form of alternative legumes.

 Scientists from CREA say Western Australia's work with narrow-leafed lupins leads the world in alternative legume production.
 Meanwhile, co-operative work involving Australia, and a consortium of countries that include Italy, France, Spain, Canada and the US, is proving that field peas hold great promise and certainly will find a place in northern Italian feedstock.